Opinion by David Stone

 How the Internet Worsened the Mess

-Facts disrespected as a necessary evil by the mass media conditioned a bull rush toward click bait.
-Disregarding important facts and news stories altogether became acceptable.
+Facts regarded as a necessary evil by the mass media conditioned a bull rush toward click bait.
+Skipping important facts and news stories altogether became acceptable.

 The dreary state of news reporting in the Internet Age hit home this week.
 Every local media source in New York City skipped a huge story.
 Why?
 It wasn’t negative enough.